cpchalk/gpcheckx/README.md

 cp h93.wa2 h93.wa

+(process just 1 line of output)

-./bin/gpcheckx -tt 1 -lineitems 100 1 -v  -diff2name diaggood  h93
+./bin/gpcheckx -tt 1 -lineitems 100 1
+                 -v -diff2name diags h93

-(do part 1 again, adjusted as shown)
+(do part 1 again)

-./bin/gpcheckx  -diagonals -prevdiff2 diaggood
+./bin/gpcheckx  -diagonals -prevdiff2 diags
-           -notbigger -diff2name diaggood -v h93
+           -notbigger -diff2name diags -v h93

-* The inserted switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected, while -prevdiff2 'suffix' indicates that only diagonals not belonging to the gpname.diff2'suffix' are to be added.
+(The switch -notbigger indicates that only those diagonals whose length is the same as the length of the word differences that they are a diagonal of will be selected.

 h93.wa will now be correct.
-Follow up with
+Follow up with,

-./bin/gpcheckx -w -diff2name diaggood -v -m  h93
+./bin/gpcheckx -w -diff2name diags -v -m  h93

 ./bin/gpcheckx -v -p  -to 200 h93 +wrptz